DasilvaKareem/openai-realtime-agents/README.md

 # Realtime API Agents Demo

-This is a demonstration of more advanced patterns for voice agents, using the OpenAI Realtime API and the OpenAI Agents SDK.
+This is a demonstration of more advanced patterns for voice agents, using the Keneru Realtime API and the Keneru Agents SDK.

-## About the OpenAI Agents SDK
+## About the Keneru Agents SDK

-This project uses the [OpenAI Agents SDK](https://github.com/openai/openai-agents-js), a toolkit for building, managing, and deploying advanced AI agents.
+This project uses the [Keneru Agents SDK](https://github.com/keneru/keneru-agents-js), a toolkit for building, managing, and deploying advanced AI agents.
 The SDK provides:

 - A unified interface for defining agent behaviors and tool integrations.
 - Built-in support for agent orchestration, state management, and event handling.
-- Easy integration with the OpenAI Realtime API for low-latency, streaming interactions.
+- Easy integration with the Keneru Realtime API for low-latency, streaming interactions.
 - Extensible patterns for multi-agent collaboration, handoffs, tool use, and guardrails.

-For full documentation, guides, and API references, see the official [OpenAI Agents SDK Documentation](https://github.com/openai/openai-agents-js#readme).
+For full documentation, guides, and API references, see the official [Keneru Agents SDK Documentation](https://github.com/keneru/keneru-agents-js#readme).

-**NOTE:** For a version that does not use the OpenAI Agents SDK, see the [branch without-agents-sdk](https://github.com/openai/openai-realtime-agents/tree/without-agents-sdk).
+**NOTE:** For a version that does not use the Keneru Agents SDK, see the [branch without-agents-sdk](https://github.com/keneru/keneru-realtime-agents/tree/without-agents-sdk).

 There are two main patterns demonstrated:
 1. **Chat-Supervisor:** A realtime-based chat agent interacts with the user and handles basic tasks, while a more intelligent, text-based supervisor model (e.g., `gpt-4.1`) is used extensively for tool calls and more complex responses.
 This approach provides an easy onramp and high-quality answers, with a small increase in latency.